jonnyggarcia/digitalgarden/src/site/notes/Collage in Practice Workshop - Meeting 2.md

 ---

-# Am Approach to Collage
+# An Approach to Collage

 How to approach collage in this workshop?